NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 - **Loopback Test**: Run TWAI self-test on each board to verify CAN functionality.
 - **IMU Driver Test**: Use host-side unit tests with a mock I2C interface to validate the MPU-6050 driver.
 - **Latency Test**: Measure CAN ISR and MQTT publish latency using a scope on GPIO toggles.
-- **Sleep Cycle Test**: Simulate CAN pulses every 7 seconds to verify sleep/wake behavior.
+- **Sleep Cycle Test**: Simulate CAN pulses to verify the Gateway Node's sleep/wake behavior (wakes every 25 seconds if no CAN traffic).
 - **Long-Run Test**: Run for 8 hours, logging metrics via UART or a metrics socket.

 ## Project Structure